EmergentSystemLabStudent/aioi_dataset/README.md

 ## Quick start
 You can use 3 or 12 features in aioi_3dim or aioi_12dim directories.
-If you want to read features to Python code, you could include read using loadtxt function which in Numpy.
+If you want to read features to Python code, you could include read using loadtxt function which in Numpy as follows.
-E.g., as follows.
 ```
 import numpy as np
 features = np.loadtxt("aioi_3dim/DATA/aioi_aioi.txt")